Volunteering Overview: Support Services

 If you have any questions about volunteering, please contact Kathy Downes, Bodywhys Support Officer email@example.com

 If you are interested in volunteering with Bodywhys, please complete the application form.

 - Normally, volunteer training takes place on an annual basis, over two Saturdays, in Dublin.
-However, due to the impact of the Covid19 pandemic, training will take place online.
+However, due to the impact of the Covid19 pandemic, training took place online.

 - It is mandatory to attend both training days.

 - All notes are provided.

 - Training focuses on understanding eating disorders, recovery, active listening skills, and written or group facilitation skills, where applicable.

 - After the initial training, trainee volunteers undergo a period of shadowing and supervision to learn from experienced volunteers.
 The shadowing process is based on a rota system and typically takes a number of months.
 Supervision is provided by Bodywhys staff, our Support Officer.